-Train believed carrying North Korean delegation leaves Beijing
+Train believed carrying top North Korean delegation leaves Beijing

 On the contrary, the official said, a summit with Xi would underscore Kim’s standing as a world leader.

-Xi and Kim Jong Un both have reasons to meet in advance of Kim’s meetings with Moon and possibly Trump, the U.S. official said.
+Xi and Kim Jong Un had reasons to meet in advance of Kim’s meetings with Moon and possibly Trump, the U.S. official said.

 “Xi has met Trump, and in many respects learned how to deal with him better than some people here do,” the official said.